ABN Amro shares rise as bank refloats seven years after costly bailout

 | AMSTERDAM

-Certificates in the bank's initial public offering (IPO) rose 3.4 percent to 18.35 euros in early trade after being priced at 17.75 euros each, seven years after a multi-billion euros state bailout at the height of the crisis.
+Certificates in the initial public offering (IPO) rose nearly 3 percent to 18.27 euros in early trading after being priced at 17.75 euros each, seven years after a multi-billion euros state bailout at the height of the crisis.

-In the largest European bank listing since the crash, the Dutch state sold a 20 percent of the lender, raising 3.3 billion euros.
-It may sell an additional 3 percent in an over-allotment option depending on demand, and intends to sell the rest in tranches in coming years.
+The Dutch state sold 20 percent of the bank in the privatisation, or 23 percent including an over-allotment option depending on demand, and intends to sell the rest in tranches.

-"The stock market listing is an important milestone," said CEO Gerrit Zalm, after sounding a gong at the start of trade in Amsterdam.

-"If you look at our capital position, it's strong, we have a good return on assets, we've been paying a dividend again since 2012 and of course we're going to continue with that ...
-We're back again."

-The privatization echoes other state selloffs of rescued banks, with Britain for instance having progressively disposed of holdings in Lloyds Banking Group (LLOY.L) and starting to sell RBS (RBS.L) shares.

-The underlying ABN shares are held by an independent foundation with the power to resist an unwanted takeover, as the Dutch government is determined to prevent a repeat of the mistakes that led to its nationalization.
+The actual shares are held by an independent foundation with the power to resist an unwanted takeover, as the Dutch government is determined to prevent a repeat of the mistakes that led to ABN's nationalisation.

-ABN was carved up 2007 after a 71 billion euro ($76 bln) hostile acquisition by RBS, Santander (SAN.MC) and Fortis, nominally the largest ever takeover in the banking industry and which helped lead to the failure of RBS and Fortis.
+ABN was a much larger bank in 2007, when it was carved up in a 71 billion euro hostile acquisition by Royal Bank of Scotland, Santander and the now defunct Fortis, nominally the largest ever takeover in the banking industry.

-The Dutch state had to intervene in 2008 to rescue the Dutch operations of both ABN and Fortis to avoid a crippling bankruptcy.
+The state had to intervene in 2008 to rescue the Dutch operations of both ABN and would-be acquirer Fortis to avoid a crippling bankruptcy.
 The affair cost taxpayers around 24 billion euros.
 Finance Minister Jeroen Dijsselbloem has acknowledged that ABN's listing will only recoup part of that.

-Operations of ABN and Fortis operations were combined and restructured under Zalm, who has promoted the new ABN as a conservative investment with limited growth potential but healthy returns.
+Operations of ABN and Fortis operations have been combined and restructured under Zalm, who has promoted the new ABN as a conservative investment with limited growth potential but healthy returns.

 Over the past year it has made around 1.9 billion euros in underlying profit, and at the flotation price its dividend yield for 2015 should be more than 5 percent.

-ABN now makes 80 percent of its profit in the Netherlands, where it competes with ING ING.AS and Rabobank [RABO.UL].
+ABN now makes 80 percent of its profit in the Netherlands, where it competes with ING and Rabobank.

 The bank on Nov.
 9 reported third-quarter earnings of 509 million euros, up 13 percent from a year earlier, as bad loans fell.